Modular forms from Noether-Lefschetz theory: Modularity Statement

 which also admits a section $s_Z:Z \to \ov{D}(\LL)_Z$.
 Lastly, we form $W_Z = Z\times_{\F(Y) }W$ and $\ov{\NL}_{2n}(\LL)_Z = \ov{D}(\LL)_Z \times_{\ov{D}(\LL)}\ov{\NL}_{2n}(\LL)$.
 This spaces fit into the cubic diagram below, where each face is 2-Cartesian.

 The front and lateral sides are 2-Cartesian by construction, the bottom uses the fact that $s$ is a monomorphism, and the top and back are proven by repeated application of the universal property.
-All the diagonal morphisms are \'{e}tale, by invariance under base change.
-As a result, the normal cones are related by
+All the diagonal morphisms are \'{e}tale, by stability of the \'{e}tale property under base change.
+The normal cones are related by